erleben/OpenTissue/documentation/unit_testing.md

 <li>You may freely nest test suites within each other.</li>
 </ol>

-See the [http://www.boost.org/libs/test/doc/components/utf/index.html link boost test library] for more information on writing unit tests.
+See the [boost test library](http://www.boost.org/libs/test/doc/components/utf/index.html) for more information on writing unit tests.

 Exposing the tests is handled automatically.
 Behind the scenes, the following stuff happens: